Sony WH-CH720N vs HyperX Cloud Alpha Wireless

 Which one is better?

-The HyperX Cloud Alpha Wireless is the better buy for most people - its incredible 300-hour battery life crushes the Sony WH-CH720N.
+The HyperX Cloud Alpha Wireless is the better buy for most people - its insane 300-hour battery crushes the Sony WH-CH720N's 35 hours.
+That said, grab the Sony WH-CH720N if you want lightweight comfort and superior audio processing, making it a strong fit for music enthusiasts.

 Who should buy each?